 On Wednesday, Thompkins said the board is not obligated to have Jones participate in any discussion about his employment.
-He said he is unsure whether there will be future discussion.
+He said he is unsure if there will be future discussion.

 “That’s a decision by the superintendent whether or not we will discuss any matter on any personnel issue for the January board meeting,” Thompkins said.

-In other business, the school board tabled a resolution to seek bids on custodial and maintenance services for the 2018-19 school year after members of the Pleasantville Education Association questioned whether it was an attempt at privatization.
+In other business, the school board tabled a resolution to solicit bids for custodial and maintenance services for the 2018-19 school year after members of the Pleasantville Education Association questioned whether it was an attempt at privatization.

 “Are you planning on doing away with our custodial and maintenance department?” asked Jean Hovey, vice president at-large of the PEA.

-The resolution, part of the finance consent agenda, authorized the board to solicit competitive contract for “custodial maintenance grounds maintenance.”
-Hovey said per the PEA contact, the union must be notified before any such action is taken, and no notice was given.
+The resolution, part of the finance consent agenda, authorized the board to solicit competitive contracts for “custodial maintenance grounds maintenance.”
+Hovey said per the PEA contact, the union must be notified before any such action is taken, and that no notice was given.